This articled was originally published on on November 7, 2018. We have completely updated the article with up to date information and more insights.

 What are the first two questions that come to mind when you imagine purchasing new windows for your home?

 The average life expectancy of one of the most common types of windows – vinyl.
 We will also provide some tips for ways you can maximize your windows’ lifespan so they last a long time.

-A InterNACHI study determined that vinyl windows in coastal areas which are subjected to corrosive saltwater spray last an average of 10-30 years.
+A InterNACHI study determined that vinyl windows in coastal areas that are subjected to corrosive saltwater spray last an average of 10-30 years.

 In Chicago, our windows must contend with the temperature extremes of hot summers and cold winters.
 This puts more stress on the windows than they would experience in a more temperate climate.

 We may not be able to do much about the climate our homes are located in.

-Vinyl windows on sunny sides of your home can benefit from the application of a protective sealant which mitigates the impact of UV rays.
+Vinyl windows on sunny sides of your home can benefit from the application of a protective sealant, which mitigates the impact of UV rays.
 Think of it as a form of sunscreen for your windows.

-You may also wish to consider installing awnings over sunny windows both to block the sun from damaging the windows and to help keep your home cooler during the summer.
+You may also wish to consider installing awnings over sunny windows.
+Both to block the sun from damaging the windows and to help keep your home cooler during the summer.

 Vinyl windows are relatively low-maintenance and don’t require a great deal of care.
 Follow the manufacturer’s maintenance instructions.
 Window maintenance generally includes a twice-yearly gentle cleaning and inspection.